 Therefore consider the Goodness and Severity of God: on those who fell, severity; but toward you, [a]goodness, if you continue in His goodness.
 Otherwise, you also will be cut off. – Romans 11:22

 It’s amazing to consider that in His infinite wisdom; God used the same Red Sea to bring both life and death, a blessing and a curse.
 It reminds us that we cannot put God in our little nice guy box where we feel we can manage Him! – as His word says, “Vengeance is mine, I will repay (Duet 32:35).
 It’s true that God is great in mercy, but when the situation calls for His mighty arm to strike against the enemies of His Church… He will carry out His word.

 God’s desire is always salvation, healing, and restoration.
 This was displayed even in the Old Testament as Moses, on God’s behalf, gave Pharaoh multiple opportunities to do the right thing and let God’s people go.
 Yet, Pharaoh chose to rebel against God’s voice and plan.
 He rejected God’s goodness and instead allowed PRIDE and rebellion to destroy his kingdom.

 We must all remember that God’s character has not changed.
-Yet, if you would listen to many teachings from the Pulpits of America over the past few decades, you would think He had – but no. He is still the All-Mighty One, holy, just, righteous, and loving, all at the same time.
+Yet, if you would listen to many teachings from the Pulpits of America over the past few decades, you would think He had, but No!
+God is not and will never be sin friendly because sin destroys lives, families, cities, and nations.
+Our God is still the All-Mighty One, holy, just, righteous, and loving, all at the same time.
 He is still the same yesterday, today, and forever.